jflaatsch/resetOpenDTU/README.md

 setkey.py - helper file to add the OpenDTU admin password key to your local keyring
 -------------------
-this file can be used to add the OpenDTU password to the system keyring. change the password, execute the script, then delete the password form this file.
+this file can be used to add your OpenDTU password to the system keyring.

 run_resetOpenDTU.sh - bash wrapper script to call from crontab
 -------------------